-Signs of Understanding
+Signs of Choking

 If your puppy goes unconscious during this process, take it to a vet immediately.